 No more wasted food and soggy sandwiches!
-Here are five common lunch box mistakes and how to fix them.
+Here are five common mistakes when packing school lunches (and how to fix them).

 Thank you to Produce For Kids for sponsoring this post.
 I’m honored to be their new official registered dietitian!